markets/awesome-ruby/README.md

 ## IRB

+* [Clipboard](https://github.com/janlelis/clipboard) - Access to the system clipboard on Linux, MacOS and Windows.
 * [Hirb](https://github.com/cldwalker/hirb) - A mini view framework for console/irb that's easy to use, even while under its influence.
 Console goodies include a no-wrap table, auto-pager, tree and menu.
 * [irbtools](https://github.com/janlelis/irbtools) - Improvements for Ruby's IRB.
 * [Pry](https://github.com/pry/pry) - A powerful alternative to the standard IRB shell for Ruby.